 Luke Bryan's career as a Nashville superstar has spanned seven studio albums, garnering him numerous major awards and multiple hit singles on the Billboard Country Airplay and Hot Country Songs charts.

-Bryan's been a constant fixture on the radio since his debut album, I'll Stay Me, and he's loved just as much as he is hated in the world of country music.
+Bryan's been a constant fixture on the radio since his debut album, I'll Stay Me.

 If you look at Bryan's discography there's a common theme: Sometimes life is heartbreaking, but we might as well try to have some fun.

 With that being said, here's a list of the 10 best Luke Bryan songs out there.

 10. "Strip It Down"